arnabghorui/smai_project/README.md

 - ## Data:
     The data for this project was obtained from

-Data Extraction:
+- ## Data Extraction:
 First we accumulated all the data in a single json file, which is a list of dict.
 Each dict is a news article pair with a pair of text, score, etc. as given in dataPrepare.py

-Feature extraction:
+- ## Feature extraction:
 We made feature vectors from the data.
 We used tf-idf vectorization for this purpose as given in SMAI_Projrct.ipynb .

-Model:
+- ## Model:
+We implemented multi layer perceptron this task.
+To be precise we used a siamese architecture with dence layers, as given in the model figure.

+- ## Result:
-We used a
+We got a test result of
--